piappl/ea-idl/MODEL.md

 - use `idlEnum` (IDL) and `DataElement` (NAF) stereotypes
 - its name is always suffixed by `Enum`, like `MeasurementTypeEnum`
 - all its members are prefixed by names, `MeasurementTypeEnum_TEMPERATURE` (because in some languages enums are global)
+- if value of not defined/not set is needed, it should be always named `MeasurementTypeEnum_UNSPECIFIED` (_required by some bindings_)

 ## Structures